meteor/meteor/content/ui-ux.md

 </template>
 ```

-## Visually testing resuable components
+## Visually testing reusable components

-A useful property of resuable components is that you can render them anywhere because they don't rely on complicated environments.
+A useful property of reusable components is that you can render them anywhere because they don't rely on complicated environments.
 One very useful thing that this enables is a component _styleguide_ or harness.

 A styleguide consists of two parts: